AimonShakil/physical-ai-humanoid-robotics-textbook/docs/docs/module1-ros2/chapter1-what-is-ros2.md

 ### Not Ideal For:
 - ❌ Bare-metal microcontrollers (use micro-ROS instead)
-- ❌ Hard real-time &lt;1ms requirements
+- ❌ Hard real-time less than 1ms requirements
 - ❌ Simple single-board projects (might be overkill)

 ## Supported Platforms